Marlin (firmware)

 Marlin supports many different types of 3D printing robot platforms, including basic Cartesian, Core XY, Delta, and SCARA printers, as well as some other less conventional designs like Hangprinter and Beltprinter.
 In addition to 3D printers, Marlin is generally adaptable to any machine requiring control and interaction.
 It has been used to drive SLA and SLS 3D printers, custom CNC mills, laser engravers (or laser beam machining), laser cutters, vinyl cutters, pick-and-place machines, foam cutters, and egg painting robots.

 History

 Marlin was first created in 2011 for the RepRap and Ultimaker printers by combining elements from the open source Grbl and Sprinter projects.
 Development continued at a slow pace while gaining in popularity and acceptance as a superior alternative to the other available firmware.
 By 2015, companies were beginning to introduce commercial 3D printers with Marlin pre-installed and contributing their improvements to the project.
 Early machines included the Ultimaker 1, the TAZ series by Aleph Objects and the Prusa i3 by Prusa Research.

 By 2018 manufacturers had begun to favor boards with more powerful and efficient ARM processors, often at a lower cost than the AVR boards they supplant.
 After extensive refactoring Marlin 2.0 was officially released in late 2019 with full support for 32-bit ARM-based controller boards through a lightweight extensible hardware access layer.
 While Marlin 1.x had only supported 8-bit AVR (e.g., ATMega) and ATSAM3X8E (Due) platforms, the HAL added ATSAMD51 (Grand Central), Espressif ESP32, NXP LPC176x, and STMicro STM32.
 Marlin also acquired HAL code to run natively on Linux, Mac, and Windows, but only within a simulation for debugging purposes.

-As of October 2022, Marlin is still under active development and continues to be very popular, claiming to be "the most widely used 3D printing firmware in the world."
+As of October 2022, Marlin was still under active development and continues to be very popular, claiming to be "the most widely used 3D printing firmware in the world."
 Some of the most successful companies using Marlin today are Ultimaker, LulzBot, Prusa Research, and Creality.

 Marlin firmware is not alone in the field of open source 3D printer firmware.
 Other popular open source firmware offerings include RepRap Firmware by Duet3D, Buddy Firmware by Prusa Research, and Klipper by the Klipper Foundation.
-These alternatives take advantage of extra processing power to offer advanced features like input shaping, which has only recently been added to Marlin.
+These alternatives take advantage of extra processing power to offer advanced features like input shaping, which has only recently been added to Marlin (only limited version; Marlin does not support hardware accelerometers which is the best way to fully take advantage of input shaping).